wl4g/dopaas/README.md

 - step1：Compile
 ```
-cd super-cloudops
+cd xcloud-devops
 mvn -U clean install -DskipTests -T 2C
 ```
-- step2, Initialize the db, First prepare a CentOS 6.5 + and MySQL 5.6 + instance, create a new database named Devops (utf8/utf8_bin), and then use [Initial SQL script](../../../super-cloudops-data/tree/master/db) to initialize it.（Note: this script corresponds to the code version, and we will update it regularly.
+- step2, Initialize the db, First prepare a CentOS 6.5 + and MySQL 5.6 + instance, create a new database named Devops (utf8/utf8_bin), and then use [Initial SQL script](../../../xcloud-devops-data/tree/master/db) to initialize it.（Note: this script corresponds to the code version, and we will update it regularly.
 Please use the latest)
 - step3, Configure hosts, Add local domain name resolution.（C:\Windows\System32\drivers\etc or vim /etc/hosts）：
 ```
 10.0.0.160	wl4g.debug # Corresponding to sys_cluster_config.extranet_base_uri